strykey/IRIS/README.md

 ├── iris.py           # Main application
 ├── requirements.txt  # Dependencies
 ├── README.md         # This file
-└── LICENSE           # Custom License
+└── LICENSE           # License
 ```
-## Updates :
-### - Auto-updater
-IRIS checks for updates automatically every time it starts.
-It downloads the latest version of the repo from GitHub, compares each file against your local copy using SHA-256 hashes, and replaces only the files that have changed.
-A backup of any overwritten file is saved in a `.backups/` folder next to the script before anything is touched.
-If an update is applied, IRIS restarts itself automatically so you are always running the latest version without doing anything manually.
-If you are offline or GitHub is unreachable, the check is skipped silently and IRIS starts normally.

-### - HTML scan report

-At the end of every scan that finds at least one hit, IRIS automatically generates a `iris_report_TIMESTAMP.html` file in the same folder as the script.
-It opens in any browser and gives you a full breakdown of what was found.

-The report includes a stats bar across the top with total IPs scanned, hits by category, hit rate and scan speed.
-Below that is a full table of every discovered target: IP as a clickable link, detection type, signature detail, country and city with flag, GPS coordinates, ISP, ASN, timezone, and tags for proxy / hosting / mobile networks.
-On the side you get a donut chart of the type distribution and a bar chart of the top countries represented in your hits.

-There is a dark/light mode switch in the top right corner.
-The report works fully offline once generated, except for the country flags which load from an external CDN.
+---

 ## Legal

-This tool performs passive HTTP GET requests against public IP addresses.
+IRIS performs passive HTTP GET requests against public IP addresses.
 It does not exploit vulnerabilities, does not attempt authentication, and does not modify any remote system.
-It is equivalent to typing an IP address into a browser.
+It is equivalent to typing an IP address into your browser's address bar.

-Accessing systems without authorization, even ones with no password, may be illegal depending on your jurisdiction.
-IRIS is a reconnaissance and research tool.
-The developers are not responsible for how you use it.
+Passive scanning of public IP ranges is legal in most jurisdictions.
+Laws vary by country and users are responsible for complying with the rules that apply to their location.

+Accessing any system without the owner's authorization, including systems with no password set, may be illegal under laws including the Computer Fraud and Abuse Act (US), the Computer Misuse Act (UK), and the French Code penal Art.
+323-1.
+IRIS detects and catalogs.
+What you do with the results is on you.

+---

 ## Author

 **Strykey**

 *"The internet is bigger than what Google shows you."*